bleeptrack/picoplanet/README.md

 #### Circuit Python (recommended)

-- Download Circuit Python from (link coming soon)
+- Download Circuit Python from [circuitpython.org](https://circuitpython.org/board/picoplanet/)

 - Connect your PicoPlanet to your PC.
 A drive called PLANETBOOT should appear.